stineb/geco_website/content/home/welcome.md

 <br>

 We are climate and ecosystem scientists with a special interest in interactions between global environmental change and terrestrial ecology and biogeochemistry.

-Our research takes place at the intersection of Earth system science, terrestrial ecology, biogeochemistry, hydrology, and data science and is carried out along the following lines: